interledger/web-monetization-extension/docs/testing/testplan.md

 #### Test Digital Wallet

-You have the option to use “play” money from the [Interledger Test Wallet application](https://rafiki.money/).
-Here you can set up an account that is enabled for Web Monetization, and other Interledger functionality, without involving real money.
+You have the option to use “play” money from the [Interledger Test Wallet application][testWallet].
+Here you can set up a test account that is enabled for sending Web Monetization payments.

 ## Testing

 ### Environment and Software

-The resources and tools that you will need to test Web Monetization depend on your desired role, and what you want to test.
-This test plan only focuses on the perspective of a website visitor who Wants to pay websites that are web monetized.
+This test plan covers scenarios where you, as a website visitor, want to pay web monetized sites.

 1. Hardware: Any PC with internet access
 2. Digital wallet: A Web Monetization enabled digital wallet from which payments will be made